 September 2, 2012 - In an op-ed published by The Observer newspaper, Tutu says that former British Prime Minister Tony Blair and former US President George W. Bush should be “made to answer” at the International Criminal Court for their actions during the Iraq War.

 October 4, 2012 - Tutu is awarded $1 million by the Mo Ibrahim Foundation for “his lifelong commitment to speaking truth to power.”

-December 3, 2012 - Releases a children's book called "Desmond and the Very Mean Word."
+December 3, 2012 - A children’s book called “Desmond and the Very Mean Word” is published.